srushti2026/Crypto-Steganography/DEPLOYMENT_INSTRUCTIONS.md

 ## 🏗️ **STEP 2: Backend Deployment (Render)**

 ### 2.1 Prepare Repository
-1. Ensure your code is pushed to GitHub
+1. Ensure your code is pushed to GitHub: `https://github.com/srushti2026/Crypto-Steganography`
 2. Repository should be public or Render should have access

 ### 2.2 Deploy to Render